MoscaDotTo/Winapp2/README.md

 ### Installation

-FluentCleaner ships with a copy winapp2.ini in the same folder as `FCleaner.exe`.
+FluentCleaner ships with a copy winapp2.ini in the same folder as `FCleaner.exe` or `FluentCleaner.Classic.exe`.
 You can update winapp2.ini by replacing this file.

 ### Configuration